-Inscribed, Founded by J. W. Singer & Sons Frome Somerset and Published by Arthur Leslie Collie 39 Old Bond Street London May 1st 1890
+Stamped Founded by J. W. Singer & Sons Frome Somerset and Published by Arthur Leslie Collie 39 Old Bond Street London May 1st 1890

-Bronze with a dark brown patina
+Bronze with dark and light brown patina

 Height: 21" (53.5 cm)

-Conceived in 1886 and cast before 1906
+Conceived 1886 and cast before 1906

-Singer and Sons set up their new foundry capable of casting using the lost wax and sand casting processes in 1888.
-Rights to market the model from 1890 were bought by Arthur Leslie Collie who sold these and other New School sculpture from his joint premises with Agnew’s in Old Bond Street.
-A bronze cast which bore his name and that of the founder Singer and Sons was exhibited at the Arts and Crafts exhibition of 1890.
+Singer and Sons set up their new foundry, capable of casting using the lost wax and sand-casting processes, in 1888.
+The rights to market the model were bought by Arthur Leslie Collie in 1890.
+Working from his joint premises with Agnew’s in Old Bond Street, Collie sold numerous works of Leighton and other British sculptors in collaboration with the Singer and Sons Foundry.
+A bronze cast of the Sluggard, which bore his name and that of the foundry, was exhibited at the Arts and Crafts exhibition of 1890.
 By 1901 Collie was no longer associated with Agnew’s and by 1906 he was no longer listed in the art directory.
-Casts made under Collie’s name can be accurately dated to this period.
+Therefore, casts made under Collie’s name can be accurately dated to this period.

 The Sluggard became one of the most popular sculptures of the Victorian Era and many notable museums possess a cast in their collections.
 These include the TATE Britain, the Royal Academy, the Victoria and Albert Museum, the Leighton House Museum, the Ashmolean and The Metropolitan Museum of Art in New York.
 A cast of the Sluggard was also included in the design of Lord Leighton’s tomb in St. Paul’s in 1902.